 How do you see the internet being used for education in the next three years?

 GT: “There will certainly be a general increase in usage.
 Students will have their own 1-to-1 tablet PC as opposed to sharing school-owned devices.
 I can see “the cloud” being used more for both teaching and storage.
 Students will have their homework set in an online portal where it can be completed at home for the teacher to then mark.”

 “I expect schools to increasingly utilise augmented reality technology, especially for younger children.
 More and more books are being published now with augmented reality features and there has been an increase in the number of augmented reality apps available on iPads, etc..
-This type of technology is an excellent way to motivate early learners and relies on good WiFi and strong internet connections.”
+This type of technology is an excellent way to motivate early learners and relies on good WiFi and strong connection to the internet.”

-If you have any questions about how WiFi can improve learning in your school or college, please call 0191 492 1492 or email email@example.com.
+If you have any questions about how WiFi can improve learning in your school or college at a flexible cost, please call: 0191 492 1492 or email: email@example.com